 Drying (Air vs Microwave vs Oven)

 Drying herbs is one of the most basic techniques one can do to preserve herbs for an extended period of time and it’s been happening forever.
 Modern technology has put a slight spin on the process, but the premise is the same, to remove the water from the leaves.
+You can use pretty much any herb, from drying basil to thyme, rosemary, parsley, etc.

 If you are air drying, which I prefer: